nu-tech-ethics/summer2024/pages/syllabus.md

 * You will respect and seek to understand the unique perspectives and experiences of others.
 * You will give your classmates the benefit of the doubt (about their competence and intentions) and can expect the same from them.
 * All work that you submit will be your own original work; you will cite others’ work where appropriate.

+We are working very hard to ensure our course is as accessible as possible.
+If you have any suggestions for how we can make the course more accessible, please reach out to us.
+If you have any AccessibleANU accommodations, please contact us as soon as possible so that we may work together to support your success in this course.

 ### Office Hours
 Will will post our office hours schedule during the first week of classes.